Death of Christopher Alder

 Christopher Alder was a trainee computer programmer and former British Army paratrooper who had served in the Falklands War and was commended for his service with the Army in Northern Ireland.
 He died in police custody at Queen's Gardens Police Station, Kingston upon Hull, in April 1998.
 The case became a cause célèbre for civil rights campaigners in the United Kingdom.
 He had earlier been the victim of an assault outside a nightclub and was taken to Hull Royal Infirmary where, possibly as a result of his head injury, staff said his behaviour was "extremely troublesome."
 He was escorted from the hospital by two police officers who arrested him to prevent a breach of the peace.

 On arrival at the police station Alder was "partially dragged and partially carried," handcuffed and unconscious, from a police van and placed on the floor of the custody suite.
-Officers laughed and joked between themselves and speculated that Alder was faking illness; CCTV footage showed the officers made monkey noises, a form of racist abuse against black people.
+A conversation took place, during which custody sergeant, PS Dunn, initially told the escorting constables to take Alder to hospital.
+They pointed out that they had just come from hospital and that the hospital had discharged Alder.
+The officers speculated that Alder was faking illness, a view which PS Dunn accepted.
+Alder's handcuffs were removed before all the officers went behind the front counter of the custody suite.
+At this point, the officers were off camera, but the custody CCTV system continued to capture the audio of their conversation.
+The officers laughed and joked with one another, and there was a discussion about what Alder should be charged with.
+During one conversation, an officer can be heard making multiple rhythmic noises, which some subsequent examiners alleged were monkey noises, a form of racist abuse against black people.
+However, this interpretation has been disputed.

 Twelve minutes later one of the officers present noticed that Alder was not making any breathing noises and although resuscitation was attempted, he was pronounced dead at the scene.
 A post mortem indicated that the head injury alone would not have killed him.
 The incident was captured on the police station's closed-circuit television (CCTV) cameras.

 A coroner's jury in 2000 returned a verdict that Alder was unlawfully killed.
 In 2002, five police officers went on trial charged with Alder's manslaughter and misconduct in public office, but were acquitted on the orders of the judge.
 In 2006, an Independent Police Complaints Commission report concluded that four of the officers present in the custody suite when Alder died were guilty of the "most serious neglect of duty" and "unwitting racism".
 In November 2011 the government formally apologised to Alder's family in the European Court of Human Rights, admitting that it had breached its obligations with regard to "preserving life and ensuring no one is subjected to inhuman or degrading treatment".
 They also admitted that they had failed to carry out an effective and independent inquiry into the case.